 - If the source of your stress is time-limited, like exams or the end of a big project at work, just remind yourself it will be over soon, then do what you can to get through it

 - Visit your doctor and see what options they suggest

-- See a therapist, even if it's only for a handful of sessions to help you get through a rough patch
+- See a therapist, even if it's only for a handful of sessions to help you get through a tough few weeks

 Longer-term you may need to do things such as:

 - Address bigger problems in your life (e.g., being in the wrong career or an unhealthy relationship)

 - Make lifestyle changes, like getting more sleep

 - Work on any habitual thought patterns that contribute to your anxiety

 - Face your fears and get used to them

 Sometimes when you have a poor appetite it feels like you couldn't possibly eat anything, but once you start you find you can finish more than you thought.
 Eating may be slower and feel like more of a chore, but you can do it.